 On March 8, 2018, we entered into a five-year \$75,000 syndicated credit agreement ("credit facility") which replaced in its entirety our prior syndicated credit facility entered into on February 23, 2015.
 The new credit facility allows for revolving loans of up to \$50,000 with a \$20,000 US dollar equivalent sublimit for alternative currency loans.
-In addition, the new agreement provides for a \$25,000 Capital Expenditure Facility ("Capex Facility") which has been used to assist in financing our DynaEnergetics manufacturing expansion project in Blum, Texas.
+In addition, the new agreement provides for a \$25,000 Capital Expenditure Facility ("Capex Facility") which was used to assist in financing our DynaEnergetics manufacturing expansion project in Blum, Texas.
 The Capex Facility allowed for advances to fund capital expenditures of the Blum expansion project during year one of the credit facility.
-At the end of year one, the Capex Facility will convert to a term loan which will be amortizable at 12.5% of principal per year with a balloon payment for the outstanding balance upon the credit facility maturity date in year five.
+In March 2019, the Capex Facility converted from a revolving loan to a term loan amortizable at 12.5% of principal per year with a balloon payment for the outstanding balance upon the credit facility maturity date in 2023.
+In 2019, we prepaid an additional \$7,000 above the required amortization amount.
 The credit facility has a \$100,000 accordion feature to increase the commitments under the revolving loan class and/or by adding a term loan subject to approval by applicable lenders.
 We entered into the credit facility with a syndicate of three banks, with KeyBank, N.A. acting as administrative agent.
 The syndicated credit facility is secured by the assets of DMC including accounts receivable, inventory, and fixed assets, as well as guarantees and share pledges by DMC and its subsidiaries.